kevkanaan/PureSphere/README.md

 docker compose run airflow-worker airflow info
 ```

+## Dependencies

+We can add Python dependencies through the `requirements.txt` file.
+Keep in mind that when a new dependency is added, you have to rebuild the image.
+See the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#special-case-adding-dependencies-via-requirements-txt-file) for more information.

 ## The project

 The goal of the project is to implement a full stack data pipeline to answer 2-3 questions formulated in natural language.